5 Characteristics of High Performance Management Systems

 High performance management refers to the use of effective management practices and strategies to enhance organizational performance and achieve specific goals.

-An effective performance management strategy involves using data, technology, and talent management techniques to drive productivity, efficiency, and innovation within your organization.
+Effective performance management competencies involve using data, technology, and talent management techniques to drive productivity, efficiency, and innovation within your organization.

 This managerial style differs from the traditional management style that some organizations still follow.